arngll/arngll-spec/n6drc-arngll.md

     from `0xFFFFFFFF` to `0x00000000`: Upon reaching `0xFFFFFFFF`, all
     further attempts to send a packet with a security header should fail until the security key is changed.
+ *  `KID`: Key identifier.
+Defines which key to use from a pre-established set of keys.
+Value is 0-255.

 For packets with a security header, the frame counter on received packet MUST be compared to the peer frame counter.
 If the frame